Title :

 Description :

 Formerly known as Satyagraha Ashram, the residence of Mahatma Gandhi has witnessed crucial events in India’s freedom struggle, including the start of the Dandi March.
-Within the 36-acre grounds, visit the Hridaya (Heart) Kunj to see Gandhiji’s personal writing desk, letters and a yarn spun by him. visit the Gandhi Sangrahalay (Museum) which has a library, two photo-galleries and an auditorium.
+Within the 36-acre grounds, visit the Hridaya (Heart) Kunj to see Gandhiji’s personal writing desk, letters alongside a yarn spun by him and the Gandhi Sangrahalay (Museum) which has a library, two photo-galleries and an auditorium.

 Title :